-Microsoft Technology Associate (MTA): Your first of many IT certs
+Microsoft Technology Associate (MTA): Certification Preparation

 - select the contributor at the end of the page -

 Last week my wife and I attended a company dinner.
 During the meet and greet, one of the husbands I met asked “How can I get the basics that I need to get started with a career in IT?”
-After a moment of thought I remembered the new Microsoft Technology Associate (MTA) courses and certifications.
+After a moment of thought I remembered the Microsoft Technology Associate (MTA) courses and certifications.

 Why you should check out the MTA?